dib-lab/2020-paper-sourmash-gather/manuscript.md

 Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data.
-Our approach tackles the selection of appropriate reference genomes and provides a computationally efficient method for taxonomic classification of metagenome data.
+Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient method for taxonomic classification of metagenome data.